 How to Choose the Right Wind Breaker Jacket

-In order to figure out which jacket is for you, it's important to consider which outdoor activities you'll be using it for, as well as the different features available, like hoods, adjustable cuffs and number of pockets.
+To figure out which jacket is for you, it's important to consider which outdoor activities you'll be using it for, as well as the different features available, like hoods, adjustable cuffs and number of pockets.
 We'll break all these categories down with useful tips to help you choose the best one for you.

 Features to Consider

 When it comes to cinching your hood down, there is either a cinch cord at the back of your head or on the sides of your face.
 The side cinch method tends to pull the hood forward and blocks your side views.
 This is annoying at best and a real issue when cycling or skiing.
 Rear hood cinches pull the material back from your face and allow for unobstructed peripheral vision, which we preferred.

 Velcro adjustable sleeve cuffs keep windy drafts and wetness from seeping into your sleeves, keeping you warmer and dryer.
 Adjustable cuffs are also nice for cinching over a thin glove.
-The downsides are that they add more weight, may get caught on gear and lose their sticky grip over time.
+The downsides are that they add more weight, may get caught on gear, and can lose their sticky grip over time.
 As well, they are not as comfortable when layered with an outer shell that also has a Velcro cuff.
-This one comes down to personal preference, and if you like the ability to lock down your wrists then they're worth the extra weight.
+This one comes down to personal preference, and if you like the ability to lock down your wrists, then they're worth the extra weight.

 Zipper Draft Flap

-If you plan on using your jacket for sailing, cycling, bike commuting or any adventure moving at high speeds, a zipper draft flap helps to keep strong drafts from penetrating the zipper teeth.
+If you plan on using your jacket for sailing, cycling, bike commuting, or any adventure moving at high speeds, a zipper draft flap helps to keep strong drafts from penetrating the zipper teeth.
 This keeps you warmer, but a draft flap gets annoying if it regularly catches in the zipper.
 It can also impede breathability when body temps are up.
 In that case though, simply unzipping helps ventilate in a pinch on that unexpected hill climb around the bend.
-The Arc'teryx Squamish Hoody is a perfect fit for a cyclist because in addition to a draft flap, the zipper comes undone with only one hand by pulling at the material on the opposite side.
+The Arc'teryx Squamish is a perfect fit for a cyclist because, in addition to a draft flap, the zipper comes undone with only one hand by pulling at the material on the opposite side.

 Durable Water Repellent Coating

 DWR (durable water repellent) is a coating added to fabrics by the manufacturer to make them resist water.
 When added on top of a breathable membrane, it prevents the outer surface from becoming saturated by making water bead up and roll, which allows for more breathability.
-But when the material gets completely "wetted out," its moisture transport and breathability are impeded.
+But when the material gets thoroughly "wetted out," its moisture transport and breathability are impeded.
 As the DWR wears off over time, re-treating the garment with a 'spray-on' or 'wash-in' product, such as Nikwax Tech Wash, is recommended to maintain water repellency.
-If you wash your jacket with a harsh detergent you'll accelerate the DWR loss, so follow the manufacturer's instructions carefully when cleaning.
-All of the models we tested have a DWR coating on top of a breathable nylon or polyester membrane, but none keep you dry in a strong rain.
-The thin membranes all 'wet-out' fast, but some models, such as the Patagonia Houdini and The North Face Cyclone, kept us drier longer and dried off faster than others.

-As a final consideration, you'll want to think about the price of the wind breaker jacket you are purchasing.
-The models we tested ranged from $49 to $149.
-What does $100 extra get you?
-Frankly, a lot.
-A glance at our Price vs. Value Chart shows how much better performing the more expensive models were over some of the cheaper ones.
-However, it is good to consider how much you plan on using this layer and if you need the extra bells and whistles.
+However, our Editors' Choice winner, the Patagonia Houdini, was a mere $99, which we think is reasonable for a jacket that can do so much.
+It is good to consider how much you plan on using this layer and if you need the extra bells and whistles of a more expensive model like the Arc'teryx Squamish.
 While it may be hard to justify spending a hundred dollars (or more) on a piece of clothing you only wear a few times a year, if you are like us, a wind breaker jacket is one of your "must have" layers for most of your outdoor adventures.
 A lightweight wind protection layer can make or break an adventure, and it is always better to be comfortably safe then have to bail because you aren't well equipped.